garethjmsaunders/digital-code-style-guide/xml.md

 # XML style guide

-Version 0.4
+Version 0.5
-Last updated: Thursday 19 May 2016
+Last updated: Friday 20 May 2016

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).